swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 ### Global-actor isolation and instance members

+**Note:** The isolation rules in this section for stored property initial values was never implemented because it was too onerous in existing code patterns that make use of `@MainActor`-isolated types.
+These rules have been subsumed by [SE-0411: Isolated default values](/proposals/0411-isolated-default-values.md).

 The main problem with global-actor isolation on the stored properties of a type is that, if the property is isolated to a global actor, then its default-value expression is also isolated to that actor.
 Since global-actor isolation can be applied independently to each stored property, an impossible isolation requirement can be constructed.
 The isolation needed for a type's non-delegating *and* non-async initializers would be the union of all isolation applied to its stored properties that have a default value.
 That's because a non-async initializer cannot hop to any executor, and a function cannot be isolated to two global actors.
 Currently, Swift 5.5 accepts programs with these impossible requirements.